Let's plan ahead

 - Have treats of varying “values,” meaning something your dog likes (e.g., soft treats) plus something extremely special (e.g., deli meat or cheese).
 Depending on the protocol we agree on, we may use very high-value food rewards to help your dog feel better about stressors.

-- If your dog has a history of reactivity towards humans (even if he has not bitten) or has had unpredictable behavior lately, we must discuss precautions prior to the first lesson.
-Such precautions may include:
+- If your dog has stranger-danger towards humans (even if he has not bitten) or has unpredictable behavior around new people, we must discuss precautions prior to meeting in person.

 Why so strict?
-To teach a dog not to bark at, lunge at, or bite a person or animal, we first need to create an environment in which these behaviors are not possible.
+To teach a dog not to bark at, lunge at, or bite a person or animal, we first need to create an environment in which these behaviors are not possible, and where everyone feels safe working together.
 Resolving problematic behavior, especially in the beginning, requires managing the environment carefully until your dog learns new ways of interacting with others.

 The video below outlines what to expect during your lesson.